bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/02 - pimp my grid/README.md

 Some of the configuration options are similar to the `Plot Config: Grid` (font, ...), and some are new:

-- `text`: you add text, and position it either at left / center / right
+- `text`: add some text, either at left / center / right
   - of course you can add multiple texts, as we have done in the footer
-- `background color`: you can set a color (as in header), or use the special value `transparent` (as in footer) to keep the grid bg color
+- `background color`: set a color (as in header), or use the special value `transparent` (as in footer) to keep the grid bg color
 - `padding`: add vertical space above and below the header / footer text

 > a note about colors (either font or background, in all the `Plot Config` nodes):\